Programme 2022

 17:20-17:45

-Europe: OVERCOMING ECONOMIC PESSIMISM
+EUROPE: OVERCOMING ECONOMIC PESSIMISM

 Against positive growth forecasts on the back of Europe’s strong recovery from the pandemic, the war in Ukraine has once again wreaked havoc with the European economy, bringing renewed disruptions in global supply chains and increases in commodity prices for industry and consumers.
 Furthermore, a resurgence of COVID-19 related economic shocks cannot be ruled out.